No Match Found

 Many technology companies are leading the way in the transition to a low carbon future.
 From smart buildings to smart grids, the path to decarbonization is digital.
 However, the growing demand for cloud computing and cloud services also places a burden on tech companies to manage their data centers’ energy efficiency and power their operations with renewable energy.

 Technology providers have a critical role to play in the climate transition, from carbon accounting solutions to enabling smarter supply chains, factories, cities and energy grids.
 The global requirements represent an opportunity for providers to double-down on developing these technologies to support ESG reporting requirements.

 What will you report?
 How does it relate to your company narrative?
 How will you resource it?

 What’s the current guidance?
 How will you disclose?

 How will you collect the data?
 How will you optimize processes?

 How will you handle risk assessments, controls and data quality?
 What information governance will you put in place?

 How will you tech-enable reporting to streamline and get insights faster?
 How will you use a digital platform?

-How will you confirm your reporting is 10-K ready?
+How will you confirm your reporting can stand up to regulatory scrutiny?